alexanderjarl91/shoe_fullpage/README.md

 The node_modules werent supposed to be uploaded to github but they did even though I had my .gitignore file so there's that.
 Also, the bundled build doesnt build the price and the buy now in a column for some reason which in turn kind of messes up the responsiveness but whatever.

-# InvertIt Module Installation :rocket
+# InvertIt package installation :rocket:

 invertit.js is an _amazing_ package that will invert the colors of your whole page.
 This can be used as a dummy dark/light mode while app is still in development.